artsy/artsy.github.io/_posts/2016-07-03-handling-big-projects.markdown

 I wanted to keep bug-reports down, as much as possible, and so I built a system wherein the default error reporting system would also search GitHub issues [for similar problems][gh_inspector].
 Knowing this was a generic problem, I built it with running in [other][fastlane_gh] [large][cocoapods_gh] ruby projects in mind too.

 `How do I X?` are issues that haven't appeared much on Danger.
 For CocoaPods we request people use the CocoaPods tag on StackOverflow.
-That saves us from 5-6 issues a day, and provides others a great place to get internet points by responding instead.
+That saves us from 5 to 6 issues a day, and provides others a great place to get internet points by responding instead.

 Feature Requests issues are always fascinating, it gives you a chance to really see the difference between what you imagined a project's scope is, and how others perceive it.
 One thing that helps here, is that Danger has a [VISION.md][vision] file.
 This helped vocalise a lot of internal discussion, and let contributors understand the roadmap: